anagha-google/dataplex-labs-ak/dataplex-quickstart-labs/02-lab-guide/module-06-discovery.md

 This lab module covers the above for assets registered in the prior module.

+Discovery can be scheduled and set to be incremental, can be launched via API on-demand and in full scan mode.

 ### Learning units

 1. [Lab - Review discovered Cloud Storage based entities in Dataplex](module-06-discovery.md#1-lab---review-discovered-cloud-storage-based-entities-in-dataplex)